 Remember that a standard office layout doesn’t work for everyone!
 Find what works for your team and use it to maximize motivation.

 As the head of your team, it’s important that you encourage your staff to take breaks.
 Whether this is during their day-to-day work schedule or planned annual leave, your employees need to take time out from work to help them refocus on the job at hand.

-While prolonged periods of time spent at their desks may give the impression that your employees are being productive, this is likely to kill both motivation and concentration – and even a 15 minute breather will help them refocus.
+While prolonged periods of time spent at their desks may give the impression that your employees are being productive, this is likely to kill both motivation and concentration.
+Even a 15-minute breather will help them refocus.

-Now you’re armed with everything you need to motivate your workforce, it’s time to implement your strategy for success.
+Now you’re armed with everything you need to motivate your workforce.
+It’s time to implement your strategy for success.